Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Experiments

 \paragraph{Robustness to Learning Rate Change.} Besides performance improvements, we also investigate the robustness of different optimization methods to the change of learning rate.
-For each optimizer, we use the learning rate in the previous experiment (Table~\ref{tab:classify}) as the base, i.e. $0.1$ for SGD, $0.001$ for Adam and RAdam, and $0.5$ for \textsc{Apollo}.
+For each optimizer, we use the learning rate in the previous experiment (Table~\ref{tab:classify}) as the base, i.e. $0.1$ for SGD, $0.001$ for Adam and RAdam, and $0.01$ for \textsc{Apollo}.
 Then, we explore different learning rates that are $\alpha$ times of the base learning rate, with $\alpha \in \{0.2, 1.0, 2.0, 10.0\}$.
+As mentioned above, we observed that the strength of weight decay regularization is co-related with the learning rate, even for Adam and RAdam with decoupled weight decay~\citep{loshchilov2019decoupled}.
 To eliminate the impact of weight decay, we adjust the weight decay rates according to the factor $\alpha$.
 Experimental results with ResNet-110 on CIFAR-10 are summarized in Figure~\ref{fig:learning_rate}.
-After correcting the impact of weight decay, all the optimization methods, except SGD with $\alpha=10.0$, achieves consistent model performance (highly overlapped training and test curves with each other), while \textsc{Apollo} slightly improves the robustness of model training over the three baseline methods.
+After correcting the impact of weight decay, all the optimization methods, except SGD with $\alpha=10.0$, achieve consistent model performance (highly overlapped training and test curves with each other), while \textsc{Apollo} slightly improves the robustness of model training over the three baseline methods.
+More detailed analysis on the effect of weight decay is provided in Appendix~\ref{appendix:weight_decay}.